freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-087.md

 ## Description
 <section id='description'>

-Now the top spacing looks good.
-The space below the address at the bottom of the menu is a little bigger than the space at the top of the menu and the `h1` element.
+The menu text `CAMPER CAFE` has a different space from the top than the address at the bottom of the menu.
+This is due to the browser having some default top margin for the `h1` element.

-To decrease the default margin space below the address `p` element, create a class selector named `address` and use the value `5px` for the `margin-bottom` property.
+Change the top margin of the `h1` element to `0` to remove all the top margin.

 </section>